Ablrate – Pros & Cons

-When loans amortize, it reduces loan risk compared to a non-amortizing loan, in which nothing is received until the end of the loan period, or only interest is received monthly and then the capital repaid at the end of the loan period.
+When loans amortize, it reduces the risk compared to a non-amortizing loan, in which neither capital or interest is received until the end of the loan, or only interest is received monthly and then the capital repaid at the end of the loan period.

-Amortization is the paying off of debt with a fixed repayment schedule in regular installments over time.
-It is an accounting technique used to lower the cost value of a finite life or intangible asset incrementally through scheduled charges to income.
+Amortization is paying off a debt with a standard repayment schedule in regular amounts over time.
+It is an book keeping technique used to reduce the cost value of an intangible asset little by little through scheduled payments.

-It’s easy to see if Ablrate’s P2P loans amortize from the detail on the loans listing screen where it is clearly marked.
+It’s easy to see if loans amortize from the detail on the loans listing screen where it is clearly marked.

-Selling loans is done through their Secondary Market.
-Ablrate have a very active secondary market where you can buy and sell loans.
+Selling loans is done through the Ablrate Secondary Market.
+They have a very active secondary market where you can buy and sell loans.

 The Ablrate P2P secondary market is a little complicated.
 However once you get the hang of using it, it’s not so bad.

 It is actually very versatile once you understand it.
 Enabling you to name the price you want to pay for a loan through bidding.